Discover the art scene at WashU.

 WashU also has a thriving stand-up scene.
 With student groups WUSUCC and The Mic, students can participate in open mics, join a performance team, and laugh at some hilarious onstage comedy.

-Student Theatre
+Student theatre

 Another fully student-run performing group is Thyrsus, the oldest student group on campus.
-Thyrsus puts on an annual day-of-shame performance for which they write, direct, and perform a series of short plays within a 24-hour time span.
+Thyrsus puts on an annual Day of Shame performance for which they write, direct, and perform a series of short plays within a 24-hour time span.

 The third student theater group on campus is Cast n’ Crew, focusing on black box style and often cult-classic theater productions.
 They produce one show in the fall and spring.
-WashU also puts on a set of plays and musicals through the Performing Arts Department.

 Dance